tbhaijee/ETL_project_two/README.md

 * Remove all unnecessary columns, only keep relevant information regarding country, year, sex, age group and suicide rate

-* Perform cleanup on literacy data
+* Perform cleanup on literacy data, remove irrelevant columns and records with null values

 * Group literacy rate by country, then by year using melt() function